KSparks04/Online-Bookstore/README.md

   - Adding purchase functionality
     - Includes: providing a button on a books details page to add to cart/purchase
   - Research on using Jaccard to develop a recommendations feature
-  - Update the book model to feature new attributes such as page length and genre
+  - Update the book model to feature new attributes such as page count and genre

 # Planned Application
 ## Bookstore Web App